 More details on the dismissal of Spanish employees are presented in the video below:

 Firstly, before a collective dismissal, the legal representative of a company must verify if there are good reasons for taking the decision to fire more employees and this could refer to aspects such as:

 Collective dismissal in Spain

 The collective dismissal is a method to relaunch a businessthat has difficult economic problems and the activity cannot be sustained with the current number of employees.

 A dismissal is collective when certain conditions are met:

-- if at least 10% of the employees (in a company where between 100 and 300 employees work) are to be fired;
+•if at least 10% of the employees (in a company which hires 100-300 persons) are to be fired;

 If the conclusion is to dismiss the employees, they should receive an indemnity that is regulated by the law and it can’t be less than the wage for 20 days per every year of service and it can’t be more than 12 monthly wages.